This post may contain affiliate links.

 The British Garrison Cemetery is a place of interest in Kandy Sri Lanka.
 It’s well worth visiting if you have time to explore Kandy on foot during your vacation in Sri Lanka.
 This post is about the cemetery, its location, history, and opening hours.

 Sorry it’s taken me so long to write this post.

-I promised I’d write it because I wanted to share this place with you, it’s a “free thing to do in Kandy“, I already mentioned it briefy in that post, but I wanted to tell you a little more about it.
-It was a special experience visiting the cemetery, a glimpse into the past brought to life by a young guide.
-His name was Harsha, I wrote it down.
+I promised I’d write it because I wanted to share this place with you, it’s a “free thing to do in Kandy“, I already mentioned it briefy in that post, but I wanted to tell you a little more about the British Cemetery in Kandy.

 The British Garrison Cemetary is on the far side of Kandy Lake, past the Temple of the Tooth and a short walk up the hill.

 Not only could he make out the words, many obscured by time, but he had memorised the inscriptions and dates of every one of the 195 headstones, tablets, obelisks and columns in the graveyard.

-Among the inscriptions we found snapshots of life in those days.
-Young men killed by wild elephants and in horse related accidents, women and children brought down by fever, a sad number of infants who never saw their first birthdays.
+Among the inscriptions, we found snapshots of life in those days.
+Young men killed by wild elephants and in horse-related accidents, women and children brought down by fever, a sad number of infants who never saw their first birthdays.

 We took many photos of the cemetery and enjoyed our visit.
 If you have some free time in Kandy this garrison cemetery is well worth a visit, it’s easy to walk to and is located just past the Temple of the Tooth.

 The cemetery is preserved by volunteers and maintenance costs are covered by the UK Commonwealth War Graves Commission.
 It’s not a big ticket attraction, but if you’re in Kandy it’s well worth a stroll around the lake to find this little piece of Sri Lanka’s colonial past.